 Make your own Pressure Cooker Drive Thru Tacos & Burritos and enjoy them fresh and hot right in your own home, without wondering what lurks in the meat.

-Disclaimer – I realize these are not authentic Tacos and that is why they are named what they are named.
+I realize these are not authentic Tacos and that is why they are named what they are named.
 I love the Tacos I get in Mexico, where the meat is on a skewer under a big pineapple, which drips into the meat as it is being cooked.
+Check out my Air Fryer Tijuana Street Tacos recipe if you want authenticity.

-My Pressure Cooker Salsa Lime Chicken with Cilantro Lime Rice, is another Mexian-ish dish you might enjoy and will accompany these Tacos nicely!
+My Pressure Cooker Salsa Lime Chicken with Cilantro Lime Rice, is another Mexican-ish dish you might enjoy and will accompany these Tacos nicely!

 Pour off any excess liquid from the cooking pot or use a Mesh Strainer to catch the meat, while pouring out the water.